Sebagabones/CITS3007Project/README.md

 - command to run prettier is `npx prettier . --write` if you installed it with npm - if you have a other prefered node package manager thats chill, just add any files it creates to `.gitignore`
+- anyway, markdown is future issue, mostly here as an FYI